-As noted above, however, it may not be possible to source an alternative in the required time-frame.
+As noted above, however, it may not be possible to source an alternative in the required timeframe.
 Students are not guaranteed an alternative placement in the same semester in cases where they have initiated the termination.

-5.5 Changes in Placement, Extensions, Failing Grades and Special Circumstances in Practice Education
+5.4 Changes in Placement, Extensions, Failing Grades and Special Circumstances

-5.5.1 Requirements under University Placement Course Rules
+5.4.1 Requirements under University Placement Course Rules

 - Supplementary assessment is not available for placement courses. - Students who do not complete all placement assessment requirements and placement hours will receive a failing grade with no option for formal supplementary assessment. - If a student commences placement, and then requires a formal extension to the completion date due to illness or other exceptional extenuating circumstances, they must apply for an extension to placement.
-Consult the ECP for instructions on requesting an extension.

-Students will be required to submit a formal application for extension, and the application must be substantiated with supporting documentation such as medical certificates, statutory declarations and/or other evidence.
+Consult the ECP for instructions on requesting an extension. - Students will be required to submit a formal application for extension, and the application must be substantiated with supporting documentation such as medical certificates, statutory declarations and/or other evidence.
 Approval for extension rests with the Course Coordinator.
-Approvals will only be granted in exceptional circumstances, on a case-by-case basis and at the discretion of the agency.

-If a student commences placement and is then unable to complete placement in the semester due to exceptional extenuating circumstances, they are encouraged to apply to the University to withdraw from the course code without academic penalty.
-Further information on how to apply to withdraw without academic penalty can be accessed through https://my.uq.edu.au/information-and-services/manage-my-program/classes-timetables-and-coursework/withdrawing-course-or-program.

-• Additionally, students who do not quite meet the academic practice standards required during the latter part of the placement, but with more time and remedial intervention are likely to reach the required standards for the placement in the same enrolment, may be permitted a short extension of time to reach the minimum standard.
+Approvals will only be granted in exceptional circumstances, on a case-bycase basis and at the discretion of the agency. - If a student commences placement and is then unable to complete placement in the semester due to exceptional extenuating circumstances, they are encouraged to apply to the University to withdraw from the course code without academic penalty. - Further information on how to apply to withdraw without academic penalty can be accessed through https://my.uq.edu.au/information-and-services/manage-my-program/classes-timetables-and-coursework/withdrawing-course-or-program. - Additionally, students who do not quite meet the academic practice standards required during the latter part of the placement, but with more time and remedial intervention are likely to reach the required standards for the placement in the same enrolment, may be permitted a short extension of time to reach the minimum standard.

-6. RISK MANAGEMENT AND INSURANCE

-6.1 Risk Management
+6. Risk Management and Insurance